It’s all good.

 31052014 (1)

-After the usual toast and tea at the local bakery, I was off to an early start on the road to Moree.
+After the usual fruit toast and tea at the local bakery, I was off to an early start on the road to Moree.
 I had the Mt Kaputar National Park on my right, rising out of the flat wheat fields, with silos overflowing, while sheep grazed on the stubble.
 As seems usual, the wind picked up and the road verge disappeared.

-The bike has been making some strange noises but then so have I. perhaps we are both feeling the effects of 14 days straight riding.
+The bike has been making some strange noises but then so have I. perhaps we are both feeling the effects of 14 days of straight riding.
 I have an online app Bike Doctor, and have been fiddling with the rear derailleur and the cables, but I think the chain is wearing loose.
 Some big riding to come and tomorrow’s Sunday.

 31052014 (3)Riding into Moree, wheat was replaced with cotton fields that stretched across the horizon.